seetarampandeygit/EDA_LENDING_CLUB_CASE_STUDY/README.md

 - Institution Research: The lending institution has failed to consider crucial factors before granting loans.
 It appears that there is almost no correlation between aspects such as bankruptcy records and loan amounts, debt-to-income ratios and loan amounts, delinquency records and loan amounts, and so forth.

-- Institution Loss: Typically, around 14% to 15% of members default, which is quite significant.

 ## Acknowledgements

 - This project was inspired by ML-AI couse at UpGrad and IIIT-B